spack/spack/lib/spack/docs/tutorial_basics.rst

 You may also have noticed that there are some packages shown in the ``spack find -d`` output that we didn't install explicitly.
-These are dependencies that were installed implicitly.
+These are dependencies and were installed implicitly.
 A few packages installed implicitly are not shown as dependencies in the ``spack find -d`` output.
 These are build dependencies.
 For example, ``libpciaccess`` is a dependency of openmpi and requires ``m4`` to build.
-Spack will build ``m4`` as part of the installation of ``openmpi``, but it does not become a part of the DAG because it is not linked in at run time.
-Spack handles build dependencies differently because of their different (less strict) consistency requirements.
-It is entirely possible to have two packages using different versions of a dependency to build, which obviously cannot be done with linked dependencies.
+Spack will build ``m4`` as part of the installation of ``openmpi``, but it does not become a part of the DAG, because it is not linked in at run time.
+Spack handles build dependencies differently owing to their different (less strict) consistency requirements.
+It is entirely possible to have two packages use different versions of a dependency to build, which obviously cannot be done with linked dependencies.

-``HDF5`` is more complicated than our basic example of zlib and openssl, but it's still within the realm of software that an experienced HPC user could reasonably expect to install given a bit of time.
+``HDF5`` is more complicated than our basic example of zlib and openssl, but it's still within the realm of software that an experienced HPC user might reasonably expect to install given a bit of time.
 Now let's look at an even more complicated package.

 .. code-block:: console